Raattis/LinearHierarchy/README.md

 };
 ```

 While its nodes are small it suffers from linked-list like cache performance.
-This can to some extent be alleviated by allocating the nodes from a pool as that way they are be more likely in the same cache line as related nodes.
+This can to some extent be alleviated by allocating the nodes from a pool.
+This way it is more likely that related nodes are in a same cache line.

-In this tree nodes have no knowledge of their parent nodes.
+In this tree nodes have no knowledge of their parent.
 Finding a parent of a node requires recursing through the whole tree.
 This greatly affects the trees node deletion performance in particular as the node pointing to the one being deleted must be searched and its pointers be manipulated.

-Additions are fast in this tree.
-That is as long as the future parent of the node is already fetched.
+Additions are fast in this tree as they only require manipulation of a single pointer.
+That being said, searching and fetching the node that will point to the created node is slow.

 More info here: https://en.wikipedia.org/wiki/Left-node_right-sibling_binary_tree

 ## Child array tree
-Child array tree is a somewhat naïve but still viable data structure - it's the first thing that usually comes to mind when thinking of trees with multiple child nodes.
+Child array tree is a naïve but still viable data structure in most cases - it's the first thing that usually comes to mind when thinking of trees with multiple child nodes.
 Every node consists of a parent pointer and an array of child pointers.
-Additionally the node can also have left and right sibling pointers which I have decided to include as several implementations I happened to come across had them.
+Additionally the node can also have left and right sibling pointers, which I have decided to include as several implementations I happened to come across had them.

 ```
 struct Node